Council Tax Income Discount

 This list is neither prescriptive or exhaustive

-If you are struggling financially there are a number of third party organisations who can offer help and practical support.
+If you are struggling financially there are a number of third party organisations who can also offer help and practical support.
 Three of the most well known are:

 The Money Advice Service, which has been set up by central government.